Mental wellbeing through resilience - training plus resource pack

 Session 1 – Introduction

-• Introduction to resilience and its importance in mental health of pupils
+• Understanding resilience and its importance in pupils’ mental health

 Session 2 – Competence